akeneo/portal-helpcenter/content/md/enterprise-repository/1-get-enterprise-edition-archive.md

 The new contact will receive an email to define his password and an email indicating that he has access to the enterprise repository.
 :::

-### As a project manager or a supervisor, You can add an access to your enterprise repository to a contact from another company.
+## Add access to your enterprise repository to an already existing contact from another company.

 1. Click on the `Add contact key` button
 1. Select `Select other contact`